zuplo/docs/docs/articles/dev-portal-auth.md

 Production Developer Portals must setup custom authentication.

 Out of the box, authentication to your developer portal uses Zuplo's test Auth0 account.
-The test Auth0 account cannot be used in production (it will fail on custom domains) and is limited to a small number of users per month per project.
+The test Auth0 account can't be used in production (it will fail on custom domains) and is limited to a small number of users per month per project.

 :::